Medically Managed Detox

 Drug and alcohol addiction is a significant problem and public health concern that affects millions of people.
 Sadly, only a small percentage find lasting freedom.
 Recent data suggests that drug use and drug-induced deaths have become more common among the adult general population in the UK and Ireland over recent years.

-Alcohol and drug detox is an important part of finding recovery from drug and alcohol addiction.
+Drug and alcohol detox is an important part of finding recovery from drug and alcohol addiction.
 With the support of a clinically supported detox treatment programme carried out in a caring, non-judgemental inpatient environment, lasting recovery is possible.

 What Exactly is Detox?
 What are the Timelines?